wwake/dpij/README.md

 [1]: http://www.amazon.com/exec/obidos/ASIN/0321333020/xp123com "Design Patterns in Java"

+2024-01-25
+Verified no source changes needed for Java 20 and JUnit 5.8.1.
+Changed use of ClassLoader.getSystemResource() to use File's getAbsolutePath(). - Bill Wake

 2022-12-26
 Verified no source changes needed for Java 19 and JUnit 5.9.1. - Bill Wake